geo-tp/ESP32-Bus-Pirate/README.md

 It supports sniffing, sending, scripting, and interacting with various digital protocols (I2C, UART, 1-Wire, SPI, etc.) via a serial terminal or web-based CLI.
 It can also communicates with radio protocols like Bluetooth, Wi-Fi, Sub-GHz, and RFID.

-Use the [ESP32 Bus Pirate Web Flasher](https://geo-tp.github.io/ESP32-Bus-Pirate/webflasher/) to install the firmware in one click, and see the [Wiki](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki) for step-by-step guides on every mode and command.
+Use the [ESP32 Bus Pirate Web Flasher](https://geo-tp.github.io/ESP32-Bus-Pirate/webflasher/) to install the firmware in one click.
+See the [Wiki](https://github.com/geo-tp/ESP32-Bus-Pirate/wiki) for step-by-step guides on every mode and command.
+See [ESP32 Bus Pirate Scripts](https://github.com/geo-tp/ESP32-Bus-Pirate-Scripts) for a collection of scripts.

 ![Demo showing the different mode of the ESP32 Bus Pirate](images/demo12.gif)